rjzupkoii/PSU-CIDD-Malaria-Simulation/documentation/configuration.md

 **day** (date string, YYYY/mm/dd) : the date when the event will occur. \
 **from** (integer) : the id of the ecozone, defined in `seasonal_info`, that is the original ecozone. \
 **to** (integer) : the id of the new ecozone, defined in `seasonal_info`, that will be applied to matching cells.

+## References
+<a name="Wongsrichanalai2008"></a>Wongsrichanalai C, Barcus MJ, Muth S, et al. A Review of Malaria Diagnostic Tools: Microscopy and Rapid Diagnostic Test (RDT) In: Breman JG, Alilio MS, White NJ, editors.
+Defining and Defeating the Intolerable Burden of Malaria III: Progress and Perspectives: Supplement to Volume 77(6) of American Journal of Tropical Medicine and Hygiene.
+Northbrook (IL): American Society of Tropical Medicine and Hygiene; 2007 Dec.
+Available from: https://www.ncbi.nlm.nih.gov/books/NBK1695/